TeodorTodorovT/WhatToWatch/README.md

 ### WhatToWatch

 **WhatToWatch is still work in progress**
+The latest version can be found [here](https://what-to-watch-blush.vercel.app/)

+This application will help you choose a movie or TV show to watch and will give you movie suggestions base on different factors.

 ![localhost_5173_](https://github.com/TeodorTodorovT/WhatToWatch/assets/44364594/46156e84-ef26-494d-af4f-b850eaf3575a)

-This application will help you choose a movie or TV show to watch and will also give you movie suggestions base on different factors.

 ## Installation: